Hypocoercivity properties of adaptive Langevin dynamics: Introduction

 The approach taken here is based on a third method, the alternative hypocoercivity framework of Villani \cite{Villani2009}, as further developed by Dolbeault, Mouhot, and Schmeiser \cite{DMS09,Dolbeault2015}, which can be used to derive exponential convergence rates of the semi-group when considered as a family of operators acting on subspaces of $L^{2}(\mu)$, where $\mu$ denotes the (unique) invariant measure of the stochastic process under consideration.
 This technique can be applied to derive geometric convergence estimates for the underdamped Langevin equation \cite{Dolbeault2015,roussel2017spectral,iacobucci2017convergence}.
 We show that this framework can also be applied directly to the system (\ref{eq:adL:1}), thus demonstrating the rapid convergence in law of the Adaptive Langevin system.

 The exponential convergence shown here has important consequences for the statistics of the samples obtained using the Adaptive Langevin method.
 In particular it allows to establish a central limit theorem.
-Our approach also allows us to characterize the asymptotic scaling of the spectral gap of the generator associated with \eqref{eq:adL:1} when considered as an operator on the respective weighted $L^{2}$ space as ${\rm O}(\min(\gamma,\gamma^{-1},\gamma\nu,\gamma^{-1}\nu^{-1}))$; a qualitative characterization of the spectral gap which is missing in the analysis in \cite{herzog2018exponential}.
-The derived asymptotic scaling on the lower bounds of the spectral gap allows in turn to conclude an asymptotic scaling of the asymptotic variance in the above mentioned central limit theorem as ${\rm O}(\max(\gamma,\gamma^{-1},\gamma\nu,\gamma^{-1}\nu^{-1}))$; see the discussion in Remark~\ref{rem:scaling} for an informal motivation of some terms in this asymptotic scaling.
+Our approach also allows us to characterize the asymptotic scaling of the spectral gap of the generator associated with \eqref{eq:adL:1} when considered as an operator on the respective weighted $L^{2}$ space as ${\rm O}(\min(\gamma\nu^{-1},\gamma^{-1},\gamma\nu,\gamma^{-1}\nu^{-1}))$; a qualitative characterization of the spectral gap which is missing in the analysis in \cite{herzog2018exponential}.
+The scaling is confirmed in~\cite{delande} using techniques from semi-classical analysis, with additional information on leading eigenvectors and eigenfunctions of the generator of the dynamics in the small temperature regime.
+The derived asymptotic scaling on the lower bounds of the spectral gap allows in turn to conclude an asymptotic scaling of the asymptotic variance in the above mentioned central limit theorem as ${\rm O}(\max(\gamma,\gamma^{-1}\nu,\gamma\nu,\gamma^{-1}\nu^{-1}))$; see the discussion in Remark~\ref{rem:scaling} for an informal motivation of some terms in this asymptotic scaling.

 The remainder of this paper is structured as follows.
 In Section \ref{sec:main} we begin by rewriting the generators of the dynamics~\eqref{eq:adL:1}, where we also check the invariance of the probability measure~\eqref{eq:rho_unnormalized}.
 In Subsection~\ref{sec:normalization} we normalize the dynamics~\eqref{eq:adL:1} in order to study limiting regimes associated with vanishing or diverging key parameters of the dynamics (namely the thermal mass~$\nu$ and the magnitude of the fluctuation).
 We can then discuss requirements of the potential energy function (Subsection~\ref{sec:assumptions}), and state the exponential convergence of the evolution semigroup in Subsection~\ref{sec:exp:conv}.
 The central limit theorem (CLT) is derived in Section~\ref{sec:CLT}, with upper bounds on the asymptotic variance made precise in terms of the key parameters of the dynamics.
 Finally, we show in Subsection~\ref{sec:Langevin_limit} that the asymptotic variance converges in the large thermal mass limit to the asymptotic variance of standard Langevin dynamics.
 Section \ref{sec:numerical} contains numerical experiments assessing the relevance of parameter scalings used and demonstrating the CLT in an application to Bayesian sampling.